anyusernameisokay/acldpy/README.md

 p_values = [0.9, 0.2, 0.01]
 ```

-These three lists are passed to the `run_cld` function of the acldpy library. `run_cld` returns a dictionary where each key is a unique element and the value is its associated letters.
+These three lists are passed to the `run_cld` function of the acldpy library. `run_cld` returns a dictionary where each key is a unique treatment and the value is its associated letters.

 ```python
 from acldpy import run_cld